By Stefano De Maco, Social Media Manager and Vocal Coach

 Creativity finds new spaces to express itself like water in the rock, it shows.

-The cultural gap is evident not only has affected music schools but even in the entire public education system.
-Unqualified teachers, unprepared for the use of new technologies and methodologies, cannot be the scapegoat of a blind and shortsighted system for too many decades.
+The cultural gap is evident not only in music schools but also in the entire public education system.
+Unqualified teachers, unprepared to use new technologies and methodologies, cannot be the scapegoat of a blind and shortsighted system for too many decades.

 A ruling class stuck to mental schemes of a century ago, has Continuously drained resources, has fixed programs that are either too radical or too conservative.
 All of this has clashed with the need for a fluid, programmed, and programmable teaching, agile to be conveyed through new means (see interactive slides ).
 But above all, where would all the best efforts lead if not all students are still reached by adequate connections if even many do not physically have a PC?